mbastola/neural-nets-in-python/convolutional-neural-nets/cnn-advanced-architecture/README.md

 ## FER2013 7 classes

 Applying CNN with architecture defined by ARCH, the 7 class Facial Emotion FER2013 dataset has test error of 41.7% (accuracy 58.22%).
-The leading Kaggle score for this dataset has accuracy of 69.7% [a link](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/leaderboard).
+The leading Kaggle score for this dataset has accuracy of 69.7% [link](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/leaderboard).

 ![png](imgs/CNN_fer2013_1567816355.png)
-{:.image-caption}
 *Left: Losses, Right: training_error_rate*